What Does Microsoft 365 Support Actually Cover?

 Password resets are a fraction of the job.
 Real Microsoft 365 support covers the full environment: Exchange Online configuration, Teams structure and governance, SharePoint and OneDrive permissions, Entra ID identity management, Intune device enrollment, security and compliance controls, user onboarding and offboarding, license management, access controls, and data retention policies.

 On the security side, that means enforcing conditional access policies, multi-factor authentication across all users, device compliance policies, mailbox protection, and external sharing controls.
-These are not optional configurations — they are the baseline that separates a secure Microsoft 365 deployment from one that is open to credential theft and data exposure.
+These are not optional configurations: they are the baseline that separates a secure Microsoft 365 deployment from one that is open to credential theft and data exposure.

 Why small businesses struggle with Microsoft 365

-The platform evolves constantly.
-Security settings are spread across multiple admin centers.
-New features appear without announcement.
 The three problems that most small businesses run into are ownership, skill depth, and time.
-When no one is clearly accountable for the Microsoft 365 environment, decisions get deferred.
-Security hardening, compliance settings, and identity controls require a different level of experience than user support — these areas often go unaddressed for months or years.
+Ownership is the most fundamental: when no one is clearly accountable for the Microsoft 365 environment, decisions get deferred and problems accumulate.
+Security hardening, compliance settings, and identity controls require a different level of experience than user support, organizations that rely on whoever is available for IT often find that these areas go unaddressed for months or years.

 The business risks of weak Microsoft 365 support